 “Specific” running exercises are seductive…because we think we want them…because after all aren’t we constantly told they’re the most effective?

-Of course you want easy-to-follow, effective exercises that strengthen you, your running, and prevent injury.
+Of course, you want easy-to-follow, effective exercises that strengthen you, your running and prevent running injuries.

 That’s the dream.